grafana/aws-workshop/site/docs/lab2/2_dashboard.md

 - RDS fatal errors

 - SLO burndown alerts, allowing us to correlate events in our infrastructure with SLO breaches

+- Tickets purchased in the last hour (via Postgres database)

 We'll follow dashboard design best practices, using **RED** metrics (Rate, Errors, Duration) to monitor our services, and adding context from our logs and traces to build an overall picture of the health of our applications.